-Movieland is a lonely place for women.
-It must be considering how few women inhabit it.
+Movieland is must be a lonely place for women considering how few women inhabit it.
 In “real” life women have a mother, sisters, girlfriends, aunts, female cousins and colleagues they are friendly with.
 Sometimes we even have our grandmothers in adulthood.
-In movieland on the other hand they are typically alone in a world of men.
+In movieland on the other hand women are typically alone in a world of men.
 For instance, take Wimbledon (2004), a love story starring Kirsten Dunst as the lead female and Paul Bettany as the lead male.
 Bettany has his brother, his father, his best friend Dieter and his male agent.
 For her part Dunst has no sisters, mother or girlfriends and her agent is a man.
 In fact, all she has in the way of contact with other women is rivals.
 This is not an atypical movie.
 It is the norm.

-Most recent movies only just barely pass the Bechdel Test (a test that serves as an indicator of the active presence of women in movies) because female characters rarely speak to each other about something other than a man.
+Most recent movies only just barely pass the Bechdel Test (a test that serves as an indicator of the active presence of women in movies) because female characters rarely speak to each other about something besides a man.
 For instance, this is the case in Inferno (2016), Skyfall (2012) and Spider-Man: Homecoming (2017).
-In Inferno the only time a woman speaks to another woman about something other than a man is when a woman introduces herself to Felicity Jones.
-In Skyfall (2012) the only time a woman speaks to another woman about something other than a man is when Judi Dench and Naomie Harris exchange less than 20 lines about a situation that also involves men, an exchange that lasts less than two minutes.
-In Spider-Man: Homecoming female characters speak to each other (about something besides a man) for less than one minute.
+In Inferno the only time a woman speaks to another woman about something besides a man is when a woman introduces herself to Felicity Jones.
+In Skyfall (2012) the only time a woman speaks to another woman about something besides a man is when Judi Dench and Naomie Harris exchange less than 20 lines about a situation that also involves men, an exchange that lasts under two minutes.
+In Spider-Man: Homecoming female characters speak to each other (about something besides a man) for under one minute.

 Women enjoy the company of women, and we have things to say to each other--things that do not involve men.
 Movies should reflect this.